phoenixframework/phoenix/guides/docs/channels.md

 end
 ```

 That's all there is to our basic chat app.
-Fire up multiple browser tabs and you should see your messages being pushed and broadcasted to all windows!
+Restart the server then fire up multiple browser tabs and you should see your messages being pushed and broadcasted to all windows!

 #### Socket Assigns